News from Region 8

-Ruth Manchester originally hails from Minnesota, and after taking her nurses training at Methodist-Kahler School of Nursing in Rochester, MN and obtained a BSN at the University of Minnesota, then moved to the Washington, DC area.
-She has been a paid parish nurse at Saint Luke Lutheran Church in Silver Spring, MD for the past 17 years.
+Ruth Manchester originally hails from Minnesota, and after taking her nurses training at Methodist-Kahler School of Nursing in Rochester, MN and obtaining a BSN at the University of Minnesota, she then moved to the Washington, DC area.
+She has been a paid parish nurse at Saint Luke Lutheran Church in Silver Spring, MD for the past 18 years.
 In this capacity, she is in charge of Caring Ministries, Social Ministry, and the one-to-one caring that a parish nurse does.
 She has an MA in art history from the University of Maryland, so combines her love of art with Parish Nursing.
 She is mom to Sarah and Dan and “Grandma” to Raina, Alden, Evan, and Aaron.

 Marilee Tollefson is from South Dakota, has a BSN from St. Olaf College in Northfield, MN, during which time she joined the Army Student Nurse Program, and was on active duty for 23 years.
 During that time she earned MSN, and upon retirement from the Army Nurse Corps, worked at Children’s Hospital National Medical Center in Washington, DC.
 She is currently paid staff faith community nurse at Lutheran Church of St. Andrew in Silver Spring, MD for the past 17 years, coordinating care teams, serving as staff liaison to Social Ministry, and supporting many volunteers on the Health and Wellness Teams.
 Marilee has two daughters, Sara and Mari Liv and is “Gramma” to Lauren, Eric, and Emery.

 We are members of the Holy Cross Hospital network of faith community nurses.

 Grants are available for churches starting a new Parish Nurse Ministry.
 Contact the above Representatives for information.

 June 20 - July 18